andi1400/mltum/README.md

 mltum
 =====

-This project implements various variants of logistic regression and various feed forward neural networks for use in a machine learning project at TU Munich.
+This project implements various variants of logistic regression and various feed forward neural networks together with some boilerplate code for use in a machine learning project at TU Munich.

 ##Code State##